-Note: This example shows someone in a conventional setting.
+This example shows someone in a conventional setting.
 Even when not in such a setting, you can follow many of these tips.
 Develop good habits, and they will serve you well.

-General posture: The following are some general recommendations for assuming a healthy working posture.
-It is best to periodically make minor modifications in your working posture to deter the onset of discomfort caused by long periods of working in the same position.
-Frequent short breaks from your work will also help to prevent any minor discomfort associated with your working posture.
+General posture: Make minor modifications in your working posture to deter the onset of discomfort caused by long periods of working in the same position.
+Frequent, short breaks from your work also help to prevent minor discomfort associated with your working posture.

-Display: Position the display to maintain a comfortable viewing distance of 510-760 mm (20-30 inch).
+Display: Position the display to maintain a comfortable viewing distance of 510-760 mm (20-30 inches).
 Avoid glare or reflections on the display from overhead lighting or outside sources of light.
 Keep the display screen clean and set the brightness to levels that enable you to see the screen clearly.
 Press Fn+F8 or Fn+F9 to adjust display brightness.